alexander-novo/CS-485-PA2/README.md

-# Computer Vision Programming Assignment 1 - Image Normaliser
+# Computer Vision Programming Assignment 2 - Compression and Hough Transform

-My first programming assignment for CS 485 - Computer Vision at UNR.
+My second programming assignment for CS 485 - Computer Vision at UNR.

 ## How to build
 Create a new directory `build/` and navigate to it.
 Then run cmake to generate appropriate makefiles: